duckduckgo/duckduckhack-docs/duckduckhack/resources/git-workflow.md

 Every repository starts with one, default branch called `master`.
 It's best to keep `master` clean of changes, and instead work off of new branches.
 This allows you to keep `master` updated with the original repo.

-**Keep a separate working branch for each Instant Answer you're working on.** This allows you to keep the changes separate.
-That way any hold-ups on one Instant Answer won't delay acceptance of another.

 Make a new branch by typing:

 ```
-git checkout -b hurricanes
+git checkout -b my-new-branch
 ```

-This will create a new `hurricanes` branch and also switch into it.
+This will create a new branch and also switch into it.

 You can switch back to `master` by typing: